vufind-org/learning-vufind-book/source/indexmarc.rst

 Throughout the rest of this text, when referring to the VuFind home or local directories in file paths, the shorthand variables will be used – so, for example, $VUFIND_LOCAL_DIR/config means /usr/local/vufind/local/config, and $VUFIND_HOME/config means /usr/local/vufind/config.
 As long as you have these environment variables set on your system, you can use them in commands.
 This means that if you choose to install VuFind in a non-default location, you can simply redefine the variables (usually by editing the file /etc/profile.d/vufind.sh), and the commands listed in this book will still work correctly.

 The purpose of the local directory is to separate locally managed configuration files and data from the core VuFind code.
 When VuFind needs to load a configuration, it will first look for that file in the local directory; only if the file is missing from the local directory will VuFind load the default version from the home directory.

- there is a file matching $VUFIND_LOCAL_DIR/import/import.properties, it will be loaded; if not, $VUFIND_HOME/import/import.properties will be used instead.
+For example, some of SolrMarc’s settings (discussed in more detail below) are stored in a file called import/import.properties.
+When you run the import-marc.sh command described above, if there is a file matching $VUFIND_LOCAL_DIR/import/import.properties, it will be loaded; if not, $VUFIND_HOME/import/import.properties will be used instead.

 When configuring VuFind, you should always copy configuration files into the local directory and edit them there; you should NEVER edit core configuration files.